 As described in Response 4.13 above, Alternative G would not result in significant adverse visual impacts or impacts to community character.
 Therefore, two-, three- and four-story condominium buildings would likewise not result in significant adverse visual impacts.
 Photo simulations of the lower density versions of the Alternative G development from the perspective of Delancey Cove are provided in Figure 17 in FEIS Appendix C. As shown, the height of the development would only be marginally taller than the existing clubhouse for the four-story iteration, and would not materially change the character of the views from the Long Island Sound.
-During leaf-on conditions in the warmer months of the year, most of the building would be blocked from site by the trees on the Project Site.
-Under each of these alternatives, the building addition would be attached to the north face of the clubhouse, and the area of the surrounding neighborhood from which the Project Site is visible would not increase significantly.
+During leaf-on conditions in the warmer months of the year, most of the building addition would be attached to the north face of the clubhouse, and the area of the surrounding neighborhood from which the Project Site is visible would not increase significantly.

 Both Alternative G and the reduced density versions of Alternative G would maintain 102.8 acres of recreational space on the golf course because the area of disturbance would be limited to approximately 11 acres.
 In addition, Alternative G and the reduced density versions of Alternative G would preserve the areas on the Project Site deemed environmentally significant in the Comprehensive Plan, including the ponds, wetlands and floodplain.
-Alternative G would require a tree removal of 5 percent.